BrianSeong99/Agglayer_PessimisticProof/README.md

 ### 1.Benchmark on Succinct SP1

+Version used:
+- sp1-sdk: 4.1.0
+- sp1-core-machine: 4.1.0

-If you haven't installed sp1 commandline tool, you can do so via following this [guide](https://docs.succinct.xyz/docs/getting-started/install).
+If you haven't installed sp1 commandline tool, you can do so via following this [guide](https://docs.succinct.xyz/docs/sp1/getting-started/install).

 You can build the SP1 Pessimistic Proof ELF by running this command:
 ```bash